thiagoloschi/2023-personal-website/README.md

 This is the 2023 version of my personal website.

 ### Demo
-This code is live on https://thiagoloschi.com
+This code is live at https://thiagoloschi.com

 <br />